 Mooresville, for example, while a bit of an outlier, averaged just under 30 days on the market entering 2021.
 In the slightly pricier Cornelius, it's a similar story.
 Average days on the market heading in the new year came in at less than 40 days.

-Barring any unforeseen circumstance, development will continue to pick up throughout 2021.
+Barring any unforeseen circumstances, the development will continue to pick up throughout 2021.
 However, inventory won't fully satisfy demand, which will make the next 12 months an excellent time to list a home.

 Interest Rates Remain Low